felixrieseberg/windows95/docs/docker-instructions.md

-# Running Windows 95 in Docker
+# Running windows95 in Docker

 ## Display using a volume mount of the host X11 Unix Socket (Linux Only):